-The District through its bursary and EPWP programs is assisting with job creation, training and development of the youth, the district through its procurement and conditions for use of local labour is contributing to alleviate the challenges faced by the youth.
+The District through its bursary and EPWP programs within its infrastructural projects is assisting with job creation, training and development of the youth.
+The district through its procurement and strict usage of local labour is contributing to alleviate the challenges faced by the youth.
 The district has facilitated and started capacity building of youth councils in the local municipalities including the establishment of youth desks to look into the issues and concerns of the youth at local level.
-The District has developed a Youth strategy to facilitate the uniform consolidated, focused approach to deal with youth matters.